 Survey of the field of philosophy, including human nature, meaning in life, and values in ethics, social justice, and art; knowledge, truth, logic, and the scientific method; ultimate reality and philosophy of religion.
-(MJC PHILO 101)
+(MJC PHILO 101) Transfer: UC/CSU

-PHILO 4 WORLD RELIGIONS AND 3 Units SPIRITUALITY
+PHILO 4 WORLD RELIGIONS AND SPIRITUALITY

-Study of the development of religious consciousness, including the earliest belief systems in the world, the major "living religions" today, tribal religions, "new age" religion and spirituality, and an examination of the meaning of the religious experience.
+Lecture: 3 hours Study of the development of religious consciousness, including the earliest belief systems in the world, the major "living religions" today, tribal religions, "new age" religion and spirituality, and an examination of the meaning of the religious experience.
 Credit may be earned for only one of the following: PHILO 4 or HUMAN 4.
 Field trips may be required.
 (MJC PHILO 115)